For the General Anti Abuse Rule to apply, there must be a tax advantage that arises from tax arrangements that are abusive.

-If the GAAR applies then the arrangements can be counteracted by way of adjustments to the taxpayer’s tax position to remove the tax advantage claimed and penalties are likely to apply.
+If the GAAR applies, then the arrangements can be counteracted by way of adjustments to the taxpayer’s tax position to remove the tax advantage claimed and penalties are likely to apply.

-Over time, the publication of opinions issued by a panel of tax experts known as the GAAR Advisory Panel will over time create a body of practical guidance on what type of arrangements are likely to fail the double-reasonableness test.
+Over time, the publication of opinions issued by a panel of tax experts known as the GAAR Advisory Panel will create a body of practical guidance on what type of arrangements are likely to fail the double-reasonableness test.